• Skip to secondary menu

 salmon fish for omega 3 fatty acids

-Fish contain an important nutrient called Omega 3 fatty acid and it is very important for proper functioning and protection of our nerve system.
+Another best food for nerves repair, Fish contain an important nutrient called Omega 3 fatty acid and which is very important for the proper functioning and protection of our nervous system.
 Among fish, salmon is high in omega 3 and having it at least twice a week in your diet is good for the brain.

 Broccoli: